rlaboiss/sand-flask-label/README.md

 ![figure](label-example.png)

-Print the file, cut the labels, stick them to the flask, and you are done!
+Print the file, cut out the labels, attach them to the flask, and you are done!

 ### Tidying up